Creating and using a live installation image

 This method will destroy all data on the USB stick.
 If you need a non-destructive write method (to preserve existing data on your USB stick) and/or support for 'data persistence', you can use the

 This method is considered unsupported.
 You can use it on your own risk.

-This method is for people running Linux, or another unix with GNOME, Nautilus and the GNOME Disk Utility installed.
+This method is for people running Linux, or another unix with GNOME, Nautilus, and GNOME Disks installed.
 Particularly, if you are using a distribution other than Fedora which does not support Flatpak, this may be the easiest available method.
 A standard installation of Fedora, or a standard GNOME installation of many other distributions, should be able to use this method.
 On Fedora, ensure the packages nautilus and gnome-disk-utility are installed.
 Similar graphical direct-write tools may be available for other desktops, or you may use the command-line direct write method.

 Download a Fedora image, choose a USB stick that does not contain any data you need, and connect it.

-Run Nautilus (Files), open the Overview by pressing the Start/Super key, type Files, and hit Enter.
+Run Nautilus (Files), open the Overview by pressing the Start/Super key, type Files, and hit kbd:[Enter].